grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 ## Using a `ReservationInProgress`

 A controversial point of the design in the last chapter might be the usage of a `ReservationInProgress` class.
-The core idea of this interface is to collect the data needed to produce a result.
+The core idea of this abstraction is to collect the data needed to produce a result.
 To introduce this object, we needed a separate factory, which made the design more complex.
 Thus, some questions might pop into your mind:

 1. What exactly is `ReservationInProgress`?
 1. Is the `ReservationInProgress` really necessary and if not, what are the alternatives?